How to Grow and Care for Bleeding Glory Vine (Clerodendrum thomsoniae) Indoors

 How to propagate Bleeding Glory Vine from stem cuttings

-Take a 4-6 stem cuttings from a healthy Bleeding Glory Vine.
+Take a 4-6 inches stem cuttings from a healthy Bleeding Glory Vine.
 Strip off the lower leaves of the cuttings and coat the lower part of the stem with a rooting hormone.

 Carefully insert the coated cuttings in moist, free-draining soil and ensure the rooting container has adequate drainage holes to prevent the soil from getting soggy as it can lead to rotting.